Functional and Developmental Disorders of Vision (10289.1)

 1. Describe the embryological and foetal development of the eye and the resultant ocular pathology if this process is interrupted;

-3. Explain how visual information is coded and relate the structure of the brain to vision disorders;
+3. Explain how vision and visual information are coded in the visual system, and relate the structure and physiology of the brain to vision disorders;

 4. Diagnose ocular dystrophies and degenerations based on presenting signs and symptoms; and

-5. Explain how human visual capabilities can be assessed and diagnosed using psychophysical methods.
+5. Explain how human visual capabilities can be assessed and diagnosed using psychophysical, and objective methods.

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills